DrMarkusVoss/pumla/pumla_UsersGuide.md

 ## Creating Re-usable Relations and Connections

-### `PUMLARelation(startalias : string, "reltype" : string, endalias : string, "reltxt" : string (optional), "relid" : string (optional))`
+### `PUMLARelation(startalias : string, "reltype" : string, endalias : string, "reltxt" : string, "relid" : string)`
 Creates a re-usable relation between the two elements starting at element with alias `startalias` and end at element with alias `endalias`.
 The type of relation can be any PlantUML compatible relation like `"--", "-->", "..>", "<..>", ...`. `reltxt` is a description of the relation that will be put next to the relation when put on a diagram. `relid` can be used as unique identifier to reference to the relation.
-If not given, `pumla` automatically creates the id by combining start and end alias.
 This relation is created only in the model repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutRelation(...)` (or PutAll...).

-### `PUMLAConnection(startalias : string, "contype" : string, endalias : string, "contxt" : string (optional), "conid" : string (optional))`
+### `PUMLAConnection(startalias : string, "contype" : string, endalias : string, "contxt" : string, "conid" : string)`
 Creates a connection between the two interfaces starting at interface with alias `startalias` and end at interface with alias `endalias`.
 The type of connection can be any PlantUML compatible relation or connection like `"--", "-->", "..>", "<..>", ...`. `contxt` is a description of the connection that will be put next to the relation when put on a diagram. `conid` can be used as unique identifier to reference to the connection.
-If not given, `pumla` automatically creates the id by combining start and end alias.
 This connection is created only in the model repo and will be filled with a text drawing the relation when put onto a diagram with `PUMLAPutConnection(...)` (or PutAll...).

 ## Overview on the Model Repository of Re-usable Elements